spxbhuhb/adaptive/.github/CONTRIBUTING.md

   adaptive
     Tasks
        aaa
-          cookbook-js
-          cookbook-jvm
           grove-js
           grove-jvm
           plugin-generate-tests
           plugin-test
           sandbox-js
           sandbox-jvm
+          site-js
+          site-jvm
 ```

-For applications (cookbook, grove, sandbox) use `jvm` to start the server side, then `js`
+For applications (grove, sandbox, site) use `jvm` to start the server side, then `js`
 to start the client in a browser.
+(Sandbox doesn't require a running server.)

 The `plugin` tasks are used during the Kotlin compiler plugin development (generate tests
 and run the test).